wp-plugins/resume-submissions-job-postings/readme.txt

 Tags: resume submission, job postings, job listing, resume, jobs Requires at least: 3.3
 Tested up to: 3.3.1
-Stable tag: 2.0
+Stable tag: 2.1

 Allows the admin to create and show job postings.
 Users can submit their resume in response to a posting or for general purposes.

 == Description ==

-The Resume Submissions & Job Postings plugin will allow an admin to post jobs for their business.
+The Resume Submissions & Job Postings plugin will allow an admin to post jobs on their website.

-If the job is no longer active, it can be set to archive, and will no longer be shown on the listings page and widget.

 When there are open jobs, users can go in and look at each one.
-They may also submit their resume for any job.
+They may also submit their resume for any job or for general purposes.

-Once the user submits his/her information, the admin may look at or edit the submitted resume.
+Once the user submits his/her information, the admin may look at, edit, or delete the submitted resume.

 The admin may sort resumes by job, or anything else they search for.